GAN Inversion: A Survey: Applications

 \subsection{Multimodal Learning}

 For multimodal learning, several recent studies have focused on language-driven image generation and manipulation using StyleGAN.
 Xia~\etal~\cite{xia2021tedigan} propose a novel unified framework for both text-to-image generation and text-guided image manipulation tasks by training an encoder to map texts into the latent space of StyleGAN and perform style-mixing to produce diverse results.
-In~\cite{wang2021cigan}, Wang~\etal propose a similar idea but introduce the cycle-consistency training during inversion to learn more robust and consistent inverted latent codes.
-On the other hand, a few methods~\cite{bau2021paint,xia2021open,patashnik2021styleclip} first obtain the latent code of a given image and find the target latent code of desired attributes with the guidance of some powerful pretrained language models, \eg~CLIP~\cite{radford2021learning} or ALIGN~\cite{jia2021scaling}.
+In~\cite{wang2021cigan}, Wang~\etal~propose a similar idea but introduce the cycle-consistency training during inversion to learn more robust and consistent inverted latent codes.
+On the other hand, a few methods~\cite{xia2021open,patashnik2021styleclip} first obtain the latent code of a given image and find the target latent code of desired attributes with the guidance of some powerful pretrained language models, \eg,~CLIP~\cite{radford2021learning} or ALIGN~\cite{jia2021scaling}.
 Logacheva~\etal~\cite{logacheva2020video} present a generative model for landscape animation videos based on StyleGAN inversion.
+Lee~\etal~\cite{lee2021sound} propose a sound-guided image editing framework.
+They train an audio encoder to encode sounds into a multimodal latent space, where audio representations are aligned with text-image representations to guide image manipulation.